 Analysis and Test Results

-With the help of a team of highly qualified rock climbers, Buck and his team took all ten of the jackets on a trip to Rocky Mountain National Park.
-Spending most of their days above 10,000 ft and encountering widely variable weather conditions, they were able to experience how well each jacket fared in harsh alpine conditions.
+With the help of a team of highly qualified rock climbers and hikers, Buck and his team took all ten of the jackets on a trip to Rocky Mountain National Park.
+Spending most of their days above 10,000 ft and encountering widely variable weather conditions, they experienced how well each jacket fared in harsh alpine conditions.
 They were looking to compare warmth, comfort, fit, compressibility, and durability.

 Warmth is a function of how well any given jacket can insulate and retain your natural body heat.
-The better a jacket does at insulating you, the warmer you will stay.
+The more insulation, the warmer you will stay.
 The ideal jacket, however, balances the level of insulation with weight and breathability.
 All of the jackets we reviewed were either filled with down, synthetic down, or a combination of the two.
 Down fill ratings refer to the quality of the down used and how well it insulates.
 A higher number doesn't instantly equate to a warmer jacket but means that the higher quality down will be warmer, lighter, and more compressible than a comparable weight of lower quality down or synthetic fill.

 Using 650 fill down, the Columbia Delta Ridge was one of the warmest jackets we tried on.
 The high quality down, plus the patented "Omni-heat" shell, made for a highly effective and warm insulating layer.
 The Eddie Bauer CirrusLite also uses 650 fill down but is a lighter weight jacket and is much less warm but weighs less and packs down smaller.

 Down is naturally an excellent insulator and works wonderfully to trap warm air without adding a lot of weight.
 However, it's insulating ability is almost entirely diminished if it gets wet.
 While none of these jackets are intended to be raincoats, jackets filled with synthetic down will do a much better job at keeping you warm even if you manage to find yourself caught in an unexpected rain shower.
 That ability comes at the price of being heavier and less compressible than comparable down-filled coats.
 That being said, we found the Amazon Essentials Synthetic Lightweight Puffer to be very warm and light for a fully synthetic jacket.
-The Mountain Warehouse another fully synthetic coat, was also one of the warmest we tried.
-With a heavy fill weight and a thick windproof shell, this jacket was incredibly warm but on the heavier side.
+The Mountain Warehouse, another fully synthetic coat was also one of the warmest we tried.
+With a heavy fill weight and a thick windproof shell, this jacket was incredibly warm but also quite heavy.

-While many jackets perform similarly in the warmth category, it's the small details that separate the good from the great, especially if you plan on being active while wearing your jacket.
-We were looking for things like the comfort of the jacket liner on your skin if the wrist cuffs are lined, if the zipper rubs on your chin when fully zipped, and other details that add to the overall level of comfort while wearing a jacket.
+While many jackets offer similar levels of warmth, it's the small details that separate the good from the great, especially if you plan on being active while wearing your jacket.
+We were looking for things like the comfort of the jacket liner on your skin, if the wrist cuffs are lined, if the zipper rubs on your chin when fully zipped, and other details that add to the overall level of comfort while wearing a jacket.

 The Amazon Essentials Puffer was one of the comfiest jackets we tried on.
 With a silky feeling nylon liner and soft elasticized wrist cuffs, this coat was easy to wear while on the move for extended periods.
 The Wantdo is another option that has all of the small creature comforts we like to see, such as a well-padded zip closure at the chin, comfortable wrist cuffs, and a soft liner.
 The Tommy Hilfiger Ultra Loft has a comfortable liner, but we found the seams in the armpits to be pronounced and annoying while moving our arms overhead.
 The Eddie Bauer, while very light and equipped with a soft liner, did not offer any protection for your chin against the zipper.
 Both cold and scratchy, it was quite uncomfortable if you wanted your jacket fully zipped.

 Every jacket we tested was, in theory, the same size, but we found that the torso lengths, arm lengths, and overall fit to be widely varied.
-Besides not wanting a jacket too small to fit into or one that you're swimming in, the intended purpose of the jacket will determine how it should fit.
-If you want to layer another jacket underneath, such as a fleece, you will want a little more room in the torso and shoulders, while if you plan on using it as a standalone piece, you can opt for a slimmer fit.
+The ideal fit for each coat heavily depends on how you intend to use it.
+If you plan on layering another jacket underneath, you will want a bit more room in the torso and shoulders, while if you plan on using it as a standalone piece, you can opt for a slimmer fit.

 The 32 Degrees Ultra-Light had the boxiest fit of all the pieces we tested.
 It's large enough to layer under and perhaps best suited for barrel-chested individuals.
 The Amazon Essentials landed right in the middle of the spectrum.
 Roomy enough to layer under but not overly wide or long, this jacket felt true to size and versatile in application.
 The Rokka&Rolla was the slimmest fitting choice.
 Being a tailored piece, it makes for a great city coat but would be hard to layer underneath.
 The Mountain Warehouse fits the most like a belay parka, a little long in the torso but not too wide.
 The hood was big enough to fit over a helmet but didn't droop down over our eyes.

-One of the biggest benefits of down or synthetic insulated jackets is their ability to offer similar levels of warmth as big bulky coats but at a fraction of the weight and the ability to be compressed into small packages.
+One of the biggest benefits of down or synthetic jackets is their ability to offer similar levels of warmth as big bulky coats but at a fraction of the weight and the ability to be compressed into small packages.
 This makes them ideal for travelers, commuters, and people spending time in the outdoors.
-Similar to how the fill type affects warmth, higher quality fill will be able to compress down smaller.
+Similar to how the fill type affects warmth, a higher quality fill will be able to compress down smaller.
 One hundred percent down will typically compress the best, but the amount of fill and the material of the shell will ultimately determine how small each jacket will pack down.
-The Rockka&Rolla packed down the absolute smallest, and is around the size of a grapefruit.
+The Rockka&Rolla packed down the absolute smallest and is around the size of a grapefruit.